Best Concealed Carry Guns of 2023: All Calibers & Carry Styles

 Also, don’t go believing the lore about how reliable revolvers are.
 The typical revolver has more moving parts than a 1911 pistol.

-Again, each has its positives and negatives.
+Each option has its advantages and disadvantages.
 It’s up to you to figure out what downsides you want to live with.

 3. What level of capacity?